PMI Produced a Guide to the Agile Methodology?

 - Project-Centric Focus - I already ranted about this above.
 The idea that everything is a project may not always be helpful.
 Time to change the paradigm?
 Guess what - some Agile organizations run without any projects.
 (Gasp!)

 - Number of pages - This document is pretty big for the amount of material it is covering.
 It only looks thin when compared to the PMBOK.
 I would encourage PMI to try to keep this document as lean as possible (perhaps removing Earned Value and some of the other things I mention above).
-The Scrum guide is a terse 17 pages and describes the Scrum framework in it's entirety!
-Let's not create another 800 page PMBOK - that wouldn't be very Agile.
+The newly revised Scrum guide is a tight 19 pages and describes the Scrum framework in it's entirety!
+Let's not create another 500+ page PMBOK - that wouldn't be very Agile.

 If you didn't get a download, or if you prefer a hardcopy document like I do, you can order the Agile Practice Guide from Amazon.
 I didn't find it on the PMI site when I looked a few weeks back but it may also be available there as well.